Hero NYPD officers save newborn baby's life in the Bronx

 She said little Ray Rodriguez started spitting up milk in his crib and was having trouble breathing.
 She thought her baby was dying.

-Officers Elizabeth Velazquez and Daniel Wynohradnyk of the 48th Precinct just happened to be on patrol on 187th Street and Katonah Avenue.
+Officers Elizabeth Velazquez and Daniel Wynohradnyk of the 48th Precinct just happened to be on patrol on 187th Street and Crotona Avenue.

 They ran into the family's apartment and began to render aid.
-Officer Velasquez began alternating chest compressions with back blows to try and clear the obstruction.
+Officer Velazquez began alternating chest compressions with back blows to try and clear the obstruction.

 "I was really nervous.
 My skills kicked in but at the same time I had to stay calm because I knew that's the only way we are going to get the baby safe," Velazquez said Friday.